-Underwriter Hillard Lyons
+Underwriter Hillard Lyons and First Reliance Bank

 It’s Christmas time in the small town of Fayro, Texas, and the Futrelle Sisters – Frankie, Twink and Honey Raye – are not exactly in a festive mood.
 In this sequel to last season’s production of “Dearly Beloved”, a cranky Frankie is weeks overdue with her second set of twins.
 Twink, recently jilted and bitter about it, is in jail for inadvertently burning down half the town.
 And hot-flash-suffering Honey Raye is desperately trying to keep the Tabernacle of the Lamb’s Christmas Program from spiraling into chaos.
 But in true Futrelle fashion, the feuding sisters find a way to pull together in order to present a Christmas program the citizens of Fayro will never forget.
 Their hilarious holiday journey through a misadventure-filled Christmas Eve is guaranteed to bring joy to your world!

 January 16-January 24, 2015